LiviuCP/goToScriptsPython/README.md

 6. THE HISTORY FUNCTIONALITY

 Each time a directory is visited, the event is tracked in a history file.
-There are four files where this tracking is done:
+There are five files where this tracking is done:
 - the recent history file
 - the persistent history file
 - the consolidated history file
 - the excluded history file
+- the daily log history file

 In addition to these a command history menu is available, that tracks the most recently executed shell commands in navigation mode.
 This is different from the standard BASH history as it only tracks the commands initiated in navigation mode, namely the ones preceded by the : character.
 Currently 2 files are being used for doing this tracking:
 - the recent command history file